striglia/topic_modeling_intro/section_1/README.md

 	b.
 Clean up text artifacts (we don't care about "\n"!)

 All code can be found in this directory.
-Look at the starter methods in `clean_data.py`.
+You can invoke the code by running `python main.py`.
+The functions you need to implement are in `clean.py`.
 The comments should point you in the right direction, but if you get stuck feel free to ask me or a neighbor for help.

 Bonus
 ----------

-If you're already done with this and waiting for the next section, try modifying clean_data.py to uses Python's argparse library to make a command line script that can accept any data file instead of hardcoding one.
-We want to invoke it like `clean_data.py --file sample_data.json.gz`.
+If you're already done with this and waiting for the next section, try modifying main.py to uses Python's argparse library to make a command line script that can accept any data file instead of hardcoding one.
+We want to invoke it like `python main.py --file other_sample_data.json.gz`.

 Expert
 ----------